ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 ## Articles

-There are various [articles](https://blog-stage.ballerina.io/) available that are written about various aspects of Ballerina.
+The following are various articles available that are written about various aspects of Ballerina.
 These can help you learn more.

 ## Talks

-There are talks available about Ballerina in our [video channel](https://www.youtube.com/channel/UCBMvET-T1YshLrJRLpuKJ5g).
+The following are talks available about Ballerina.